githubkicadrepo/library/README.md

 Contact/Inquiries email:   githubkicadrepo@gmail.com

+To ask permission to be a contributor, please include the following in your email:

+  - "PERMISSION" as your subject line, (otherwise it won't be seen, most likely)
-To ask permission to be a contributor, please include a quick blurb about relevant education/experience in an attempt to communicate competency.
+  - a quick blurb about relevant education/experience in an attempt to communicate competency.

 All emails will be answered as soon as physically/mentally possible.